cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 We can conclude about the following about simulating the same Tekton configuration with Jenkins X Pipelines:

-- CI/CD pipeline was designed in one YAML file of a couple of lines, instead of defining several YAML files with linked definitions (we could have defined one YAML file for the Tekton example, but would have been very big file and not very manageable).
+- CI/CD pipeline was designed in one YAML file of a couple of lines, instead of defining several YAML files with cross-reference definitions (we could have defined one YAML file for the Tekton example, but would have been very big file with lots of lines of code and not very manageable).
 - Jenkins X, from that monilithic simple definition, creates automatically all Tekton decoupled components (`Tasks`, `Pipeline`, `PipelineResources`, `PipelineRuns`, etc.).
 - There is **no need to define any secret or serviceAccount**.
 Jenkins X configures the platform parameters automatically when installing, passing those parameters to the pipeline Tekton components at execution creation.
-You can also change parameters in the pipeline with `jx create variable` command if needed.
+You can also change default parameters in the pipeline with an easy commang line execution `jx create variable`, or just adding them in the YAML file.
 - It is much easier to create a Jenkins X pipeline to orchestrate Tekton components than creating the isolated components by itself and then deploying the execution.
 - All GitHub "dirty work" like webhooks, credentials or updates required are already configured by Jenkins X to work only on code changes.
-- We could see that pipeline execution is much faster because Jenkins X takes care about artifact caching and optimizing Kubernetes resources used.
+- We could see also that pipeline execution is faster because Jenkins X takes care about artifact caching and optimizing Kubernetes resources used.

-As seen before, the following diagram represents how a Jenkins X pipeline definition is translated into Tekton components:
+Let's use the following diagram to show how a Jenkins X pipeline definition is translated into Tekton components, like also happened in our example:

 ![Jenkins X Pipelines to Tekton](/img/tekton-jx-orchestration/jx_pipeline-to-tekton.png)